 Life in a nursing home shouldn’t be an unpleasant experience.
 These facilities offer a wide range of services both for the elderly and for individuals who need specialized care.
 It’s estimated that 1.6 million people live in nursing homes all across America.
 If you are considering placing your loved one in a home, you are far from alone.

 However, not all nursing homes are the same.
-It’s in your best interest to do your research before you commit to a facility.
+As Lawyer Harrison experts put it- it’s in your best interest to do your research before you commit to a facility.
 In this article, you will learn about the qualities of a good nursing home and how to make this big decision.

 Consider the Location of the Facility